 by Charles Dickens

-Ignore any definitions of irony you’ve picked up from listening to that song by Alanis Morissette.
-Most of the situations she describes are unfortunate, but not necessarily ironic.
-We point out irony a fair amount in this module, because Oliver Twist is just dripping with it.
+Ignore any definitions of irony you’ve picked up from listening to the classic song by Alanis Morissette.
+Most of the situations she describes are unfortunate—say, meeting the man of your dreams and then meeting his beautiful wife—but not necessarily ironic.
+But Oliver Twist is just dripping with Grade-A, pure, cold-pressed irony.

 It’s fitting that almost everyone Oliver meets assumes that he’s going to be hanged.
 Do they assume as much because workhouse orphans often end up in the gallows, or because of the unfortunate name Oliver’s been assigned as a baby?
 It’s unclear.
 The parish authorities in the novel are certainly blinded by their prejudice against Oliver, but it’s hard to say whether that prejudice stems from Oliver’s poverty and his status as a workhouse orphan, or from the implications of the name that Mr. Bumble assigned him.

 "White" wouldn’t actually be a bad name for Oliver.
 He is a child of goodness and light.
 Somehow, he seems totally immune to the corruption and crime around him.
 What’s the deal with that?
 Did someone give him a crime vaccine when he was a baby?
 Is he just inherently good?
-Serious question.
+That's a serious question, guys.
+Why is he so freaking perfect?

 Oliver’s constantly surrounded by darkness and death, and his own innocence and commitment to life forms a stark contrast to his surroundings.
 He’s the child living among coffins and funerals at Mr. Sowerberry’s, and the one innocent child locked up at Fagin’s house and among Fagin’s gang.
 He’s so innocent that he doesn’t even realize that Fagin is training the boys up to be pickpockets, until he actually sees them in action.